Utah Ore Sampling Company

 There were two samplers in Silver City, Taylor and Brunton (Utah Ore Sampling Co.) and the other at the smelter.
 Smelters would, as a matter of course, pull their own samples of each lot of ore they bought.
 Jesse would have shipped his ore directly to the smelter so there was no reason for an independent sample to be done.
 Companies like Utah Ore Sampling would also buy small lots of ore from the smaller mines and sell it to a custom mill or smelter.

-This photo is the Taylor and Brunton (Utah Ore Sampling Co.)
-Sampler at Silver City from the south.
-You can clearly see the dual gauge track on both sides of the building.
+A photo of the Taylor and Brunton (Utah Ore Sampling Co.)
+Sampler at Silver City from the south, shows the dual gauge track on both sides of the building.
 Ore was brought in on the track on the right (east) side, run through the sampler, and shipped on the narrow gauge to the Tintic Smelter, or on the standard gauge to a smelter elsewhere.
 I have a diagram showing the workings of a sample mill, if you're interested.
 This is a W. H. Palmer photo from Yesterday's Dreams, Tomorrow's Memories.

 An interesting note about "fluxing ores"; because of the iron or silica content of the ore, a mine could operate at a profit on ore that was otherwise too low grade.
 High grade lead and copper ores were also considered valuable as "fluxing ores".